 The Accounts of the Lord High Treasurer of Scotland 1473-98 contain extensive entries relating to the campaign of 1497, when the royal artillery train including Meg was dragged to the 'Raid of Norham': her job, to smash the walls of Norham Castle standing on the banks of the English side of the River Tweed.

-Equipped with the tools of his trade, including sponge, tinder box, powder horn and linstock, 'Hob the Gunner' gives Meg's vital statistics, explains how she was built, transported and prepared for firing, and tells the story of the Raid.
+Dressed in standard soldier's clothing for the period, with basic armour and a dagger for close protection and equipped with the tools of his trade, including sponge, tinder box, powder horn and linstock, 'Hob the Gunner' gives Meg's vital statistics, explains how she was built, transported and prepared for firing, and tells the story of the Raid.

 The Great Hall at Edinburgh Castle was completed in 1511, in the reign of King James IV of Scots.
-James was a truly renaissance prince, full of ideas and passions for architecture, arts and the sciences.
+James was a truly renaissance prince, full of ideas and passions for the arts architecture, and the sciences.
 He was also however, a very warlike prince, as befitted the medieval idea of kingship.

+James was very keen to adopt the continental pike which was dominating the European battlefields, combined with field artillery weapons.
 Traditionally the Scots had used the spear as their main infantry weapon, at around 10 feet in length, but the pike was much longer at 18 feet, and relied on disciplined advance in echelon formation.
-The sergeants carried halberds, a shorter multi use weapon, very like the billhook used by English troops.
+Sergeants carried halberds, a shorter multi use weapon, very like the billhook used by English troops.
 Halberds and billhooks were formidable weapons, combining a spear head and a rear spike called a 'fluke' which were capable of punching holes in armour, and an axe head which could be laid on with great force, slashing anything in its way.